fujiepku/fujiepku.github.io/_pages/about.md

 News
 ======
+**Mar.
+16, 2022**

+I gave a talk in the 2022 APS March Meeting.
+It is about "First-Principles Calculations of Optical Spectra in Liquid Water using GW plus Bethe-Salpeter Equation approach".

 **Jul.
 8, 2021**

 My latest work at Temple University is now published online in **Physical Review B**.
 Our study indicates that NQEs plays a small but non-negligible role in predicting the electronic structure of the aqueous solvation of ions of the Hofmeister series.